-NEON's high-priority soil biogeochemical measurements include size of C and nutrient pools, stable isotopes of C and N, and targeted measurements of N transformation rates.
-Measurements of the soil microbial community are directly linked (i.e., made on subsamples from the same soil cores as those collected for soil C, nutrients, and stable isotopes) and are described in detail in TOS Science Design for Microbial Diversity (AD[05]).
-Throughout the lifetime of each observatory site, the soil stock measurements include total organic C and major nutrients (N, P, and S), exchangeable anions and cations, soil organic C fractions, and the stable isotopes of C and N by horizon (i.e., organic and mineral).
-A focus on these constituents is important, as they are major constraints on plant growth, influence microbial activity and redox reactions, and are indicative of ecosystem health.
-Measurement of these particular chemical constituents in soils is consistent with other components of the NEON biogeochemistry design, including measurements of plant tissues, ecosystem inputs at the tower location, and export in surface waters.
+NEON's high-priority soil biogeochemical measurements include concentrations and stable isotope ratios of total organic C and total N and targeted measurements of N transformation rates.

+Measurements of the soil microbial community are directly linked (i.e., made on subsamples from the same soil cores) and are described in detail in TOS Science Design for Microbial Diversity (AD[05]).
+Throughout the lifetime of each observatory site, NEON will measure total organic C and N concentrations, which can be used to estimate total soil C and N stocks when combined with the bulk density data from the soil characterization work described above.
+A focus on carbon and nitrogen measurements is important as soils are a major reservoir for these elements, C and N concentrations and ratios influence microbial activity and plant growth, and fluctuations in soil C and N dynamics can shed light on ecosystem health and response to global change.
+Measurement of these chemical constituents in soils is consistent with other components of the NEON biogeochemistry design, including measurements of plant tissues, ecosystem inputs at the tower location, and export in surface waters.

-The resulting data will enable investigators to analyze ecosystem stoichiometry, and to infer the changes in sources and process rates that may explain patterns in the data.
+The resulting data will enable investigators to analyze ecosystem stoichiometry, and to infer changes in sources and process rates that may explain patterns in the data.
 For example, following C:N ratios in soils over time is a useful indicator of microbially-mediated transformations (e.g., Kaye and Hart 1997) such as decomposition (Melillo et al. 1989), and correlate with ecosystem losses (Tietema and Beier 1995, Gundersen et al. 1998, Aitkenhead and McDowell 2000, Lovett et al. 2002).
 Data on total elemental stocks can also lend insight into identifying where nutrients are stored and released within a landscape and across different ecosystem types within NEON.
 By combining elemental concentration data with analyses of soil C and N stable isotopes, researchers will be able to address questions related to understanding the mechanisms underlying different nutrient sources (e.g., Phillips and Gregg 2003), soil organic matter turnover rates and decomposition extent (e.g., Marín-Spiotta et al. 2009, Bernoux et al. 1998), and integrated analyses of ecosystem processes (e.g., West et al. 2006, Robinson 2001) and loss pathways (Houlton and Bai 2009, Bai et al., 2012).